jfprogramming/tic-tac-toe/README.md

 ### Player Management
 - By default the application is loaded with 10 defualt players.
 - The max players allowed is 10.
+  - No player can be deleted and no new players can be added/
 - Using the Player Manager Utility Admins can edit/configure existing and new players

 ## Features Incomplete